cmgvc/WeAreFit/README.md

 ## Contact

-For any inquiries or support, please contact me at cmgvc.
+Contact me at cmgvc.

 ---

 Thank you for using WeAreFit!
-We hope you enjoy staying fit and connected
+I hope you enjoy staying fit and connected